Skip to content

 To request a self-guided tour of the White House, please submit your request to our office at least three months in advance.
 Although White House tours are open for reservations one month to three months in advance, please keep in mind that tickets are limited and always in high demand.
 To increase the chances of securing a reservation, we encourage you to submit your reservation three months in advance.
 Once our office submits your request to the White House, the White House will send you a tour registration request directly.
 Constituents are responsible for submitting their personal identification information online via the secure White House RSVP security link generated by the White House Tour Portal System.
 All guest RSVPs regardless of age, to include infants, toddlers, and minors, must be submitted before each tour request RSVP deadline.
 The deadline is auto-generated to be exactly one week after our office submits the tour request to the White House.
 You will receive an email informing you that your request has been submitted.
 All public White House tour requests are scheduled on a first-come, first-served basis by the White House Visitors Office.
 Final confirmation notifications for public White House tours will be emailed by the White House Visitors Office approximately two to three weeks prior to the requested tour date.

-Limited public tours will initially be available from 8:00 a.m. to 12:30 p.m. on Fridays and Saturdays, excluding Federal holidays or unless otherwise noted.
+Public tours are typically available from 9:30 am to 12:30 pm Tuesday, Wednesday, Thursday, Friday, and Saturday, excluding Federal holidays or unless otherwise noted.
 Please be advised that White House tours are subject to last-minute cancellations or time changes.
-The White House Visitors Office will notify ticket holders if there are any last-minute changes.
 The White House is ADA accessible, but please make a note of any special accommodations needed in your request.

 Library of Congress